Recycling & Economics

-The Saint Louis County Health Department is one of […]
+The Saint Louis County Health Department is one of the […]

 You may have heard about the “Garbage Patch”, an island the size of Texas floating in the Pacific Ocean, but it may not be what you imagine.
 Much of the pollution caught in all of our ocean’s gyres is actually a slurry of many-sized pieces of plastic; some smaller than the period at the end of this sentence. […]

 “Decomposer Detectives” is an activity in which students explore samples of working compost to find creatures that are a part of the decomposer community.
 Sometimes terrific, insect-filled compost samples are hard to come by so, as a solution to this problem, we have combined this activity with the “World of Worms.”
 The […]

 Our new puppet show stars an elementary student named Destiny.
 The 15-20 minute presentation is interactive, features a villain, contains an exciting chase scene, and has a conclusion that young students can readily recognize as actually happening in real life.
 The puppet show can be performed for multiple classes of […]

 Conserve and recycle: I do my part!